vmleon/learning-library/analytics-library/sailgp/oac-provisioning/oac-provisioning.md

 During this lab you will deploy an Oracle Analytics Cloud instance on Oracle Cloud Infrastructure.

-> Provisioning Oracle analytics Cloud can take up to 40 minutes.
+> Provisioning Oracle Analytics Cloud can take up to 40 minutes.

 <!--
 [](youtube:Sf5MkI9pTn0)
 -->

 Estimated Lab Time: 15 minutes

 ### Objectives